birbmaaan/appcues_demo_app/README.md

 1. Create an account at [Netlify](https://www.netlify.com/).

 2. Follow the steps in [this article](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).
 Once your site is deployed, you don't need to set up a custom domain unless you want a URL without netlify in the domain.
-If you'd like to personalize your domain, you can click `Domain settings`, and then select `Options > Edit site name` on the right.
+If you'd like to personalize your domain, you can click `Domain settings`, and then select `Options > Edit site name` in the custom domains section.

 3. You should now have a working demo app with Appcues installed!